 - Laid-back mindset.
 WA’s distance and sense of space contribute to a relaxed, easy-going attitude.

-- Proximity for international travel.
-Perth is closer to Jakarta and Singapore than Canberra.
-It’s the least amount of travel time to get to Europe from Perth.
+- International travel.
+Perth is closer to Jakarta and Singapore than to Canberra.
+It also offers the shortest travel time to Europe from Australia, with direct flights to London available.

 - Adventure.
-There is so much landscape to explore and oceans to enjoy.
-Western Australia is great for the outdoor thrills seeker.
+There is so much to explore, both on land and on the water.
+Western Australia is ideal for outdoor adventure seekers.

 Closing Thoughts

 Western Australia offers a great combination of factors that make for an ideal place to live.
 Perth is a world class city with stunning architecture and excellent infrastructure.
-Drive only fifteen minutes though, and you will find yourself in the amazing Western Australian countryside.
-Many people find themselves conflicted with whether to move to the seaside, the busy city, or the quiet country.
-With Western Australia all three can be found in one location, and right on the doorstep of some of the wildest places in Australia.
+Drive only fifteen minutes, however, and you can find yourself surrounded by Western Australia’s striking natural landscapes.
+Whether you are drawn to the coast, a busy city lifestyle or the quiet countryside, Western Australia offers the chance to combine all three, with some of Australia’s wildest places right on your doorstep.

 Visa options for Western Australia